 Exchange of Gases

-As per class 11 Biology syllabus, the primary site of the exchange of gases is alveoli.
+As per the class 11 Biology syllabus, the primary site of the exchange of gases is the alveoli.
 However, it also occurs between blood and tissues.
 The exchange between O2 and CO2 is the result of the pressure/concentration gradient.
 The table given below shows the partial pressure (in mmHg) of Oxygen and Carbon dioxide in the diffusion process and in the atmosphere derived from the chapter breathing and exchange of gases.

 |Respiratory gas||Atmospheric gas||Alveoli||Deoxygenated Blood||Oxygenated blood||Tissues|

 The chapter Breathing and Exchange of Gases explain that O2 and CO2 transportation occurs via the blood.
 While the blood transports 97% of O2, the remaining 3% is transported through plasma in a dissolved state.
 Mentioned below are some of the important points related to the transport of gases-

 As mentioned in the chapter, the O2 molecule binds with haemoglobin present in the RBCs and forms oxyhemoglobin.
 The 100mL of oxygenated blood delivers around 5mL of O2 to the tissues.

 The transportation of CO2 can be explained as carbamino-haemoglobin.
 The 100mL of deoxygenated blood delivers around 4mL of CO2 to the alveoli.

 As explained in the breathing and exchange of gases chapter in the NCERT biology book, the disorders associated with respiration are as follows:

 - Asthma – This condition causes difficulty in breathing due to inflammation in the bronchi and bronchioles